aayushbisen/covid-19-solutions/README.md

 ## COVID'19 Solutions :wrench: :hammer:

-Below is the list of solutions(Website, App, API, Other) made by developers for helping people in some way during the COVID'19 outbreak.
+Below is the list of software solutions(Website, App, API, Other) made by developers for helping people in some way during the COVID'19 outbreak.

 ### Web Solutions